 Possibly Effective for

-- Cold sores.
-Applying rhubarb along with sage to herpes cold sores seems to improve healing.
+- Cold sores (herpes labialis).
+Applying a cream containing rhubarb and sage to herpes cold sores seems to improve healing.
 It might be as effective as acyclovir (Zovirax) cream.

 Insufficient Evidence for

 - High cholesterol.
-Early research suggests that taking rhubarb, alone or with water plantain, can reduce total cholesterol and low-density lipoprotein (LDL or "bad") cholesterol in people with high cholesterol.
+Early research shows that eating ground rhubarb stalk for 4 weeks might lower total cholesterol and low-density lipoprotein (LDL or "bad") cholesterol in some people with high cholesterol.

-- Cancer affecting the area behind the nose (nasopharyngeal cancer).
-Early research suggests that taking a specific product containing rhubarb and other herbs (Shenlong) along with radiation therapy does not improve healing in people with nasopharyngeal cancer.
+- Cancer of the upper part of the throat behind the nose (nasopharyngeal cancer).
+Early research suggests that taking a specific Chinese herbal product (Shenlong) containing rhubarb and other herbs along with radiation therapy does not improve healing in people with nasopharyngeal cancer.

-- Life-threatening infection (sepsis).
-Early research suggests that taking rhubarb powder along with standard treatments might help cure and reduce the risk of death from a life-threatening infection called sepsis.
+- Blood infection (sepsis).
+Early research suggests that using rhubarb along with standard treatments might help reduce the risk for certain complications from sepsis.
+But rhubarb doesn't seem to reduce the risk of death from sepsis.

 - Stomach pain.